 Burnout seems to be a growing epidemic among America’s physicians, with over 50 percent of medical students experiencing burnout for the first time while in school.
 The impact of burnout is ugly, leading to depression, substance use, lost productivity, and in the worse cases, suicide.
 And yet, it doesn’t have to be this way.
 We have more technology and knowledge available to us than ever before, and there is no better time in history for innovation.
 My dream is for students to learn and practice healthy habits of work-life balance from the beginning of medical school, and to continue these practices throughout residency and beyond.
 The greatest tool for me happened to be upgrading the way I study and learn, and yet this is just one part of the solution.
 What works for you?

-David Larson is a resident physician and author of Medical School 2.0: An Unconventional Guide to Learn Faster, Ace the USMLE, and Get into Your Top Choice Residency.
+David Larson is a family physician and author of Medical School 2.0: An Unconventional Guide to Learn Faster, Ace the USMLE, and Get into Your Top Choice Residency.
 This article originally appeared in Fulfilled Physicians.

 Image credit: Shutterstock.com